Introduction

 As such, I’ve spoken with hundreds of organizations managing data science in production about what being in production means for them.
 I’ve helped them make their systems for developing and sharing data science products more robust with open-source tooling and Posit’s Professional Products.

 I’ve seen organizations at every level of data science maturity.
-For some organizations, “in production” means a report that gets rendered and emailed around.
+For some organizations, in production means a report that gets rendered and emailed around.
 For others, it means hosting a live app or dashboard that people visit.
 For the most sophisticated, it means serving live predictions to another service from a machine learning model via an application programming interface (API).

 Regardless of the maturity or the form, every organization wants to know that the work is reliable, the environment is safe, and that the product will be available when people need it.